Updated on July 14th, 2022

 Our best advice for incoming college freshmen is to make sure that they keep up with their scholarship search.
 While some scholarships do renew, giving students additional funds for every academic year or period, others are just a one-time award that has to be used at a particular time.

 If your student wants to make their scholarship search as efficient as possible, learning about the scholarship process is a must.
 While that may seem challenging, it doesn’t have to be.
-If you and your student want to learn about how to find and land scholarships during their time at college, sign up for our free college scholarship webinar!
+If you and your student want to learn about how to find and land scholarships during their first time at college, sign up for our free college scholarship webinar!
 Take a quick trip over to http://thescholarshipsystem.com/freewebinar to reserve a spot today.

 College can be incredibly demanding.
 As a result, many students have to face off against temptation, fighting against the urge to take a break and skip a class here and there.

 The problem is, skipping classes can easily lead to trouble.
 First, if the professor takes attendance, there could be serious repercussions for not being present often enough.
-Second, students never know when a critical piece of information may be provided, like tips on what to study for an exam or a change to the assignment dates in the syllabus.
+Second, students never know when a critical piece of information may be provided, like tips on what to study for an exam or a change to the assignment due dates in the syllabus.

 Ideally, students should always make an effort to attend class.
 However, since life can happen, it’s also wise to have a plan for unavoidable absences.
 This includes not only learning how to inform a professor of an absence but also coordinating with other classmates to get notes or other critical pieces of information.